-If your child is sick (see Appendix F - Health and Illness Guidelines), please keep them at home until he or she is well enough to participate in all normal classroom activities.
+If your child is sick (see Appendix D - Health and Illness Guidelines), please keep them at home until he or she is well enough to participate in all normal classroom activities.
 Sometimes it is necessary for a child to remain at home.
 There are several reasons to keep sick children home from school:

 - 1. The child is well enough to return to school. - 2.
 The child may be very tired, irritable or cry a lot. - 3.
 The child needs more individual care than program staff can provide. - 4.
-The illness or symptoms are contagious. - 5.
-The child needs to stay home for 24 hours fever free before returning to school.
+The illness or symptoms are contagious.